Enhex/RGK/README.md

  - `force_fresnell (int)` 1 to enable, 0 to disable, disabled by
    default.
 Forces calculation of fresnell reflections on all materials, regardless of their specular component.
+ - `reverse (int)` Specifies the maximum length of reverse path (light path) for bi-directional tracing.
+Reflections and refractions are not counted towards this limit.
+Default is 0 (disabled).

 Example config file: